 11. Add 4 cups of cold, pre-cooked rice and stir with a wooden spoon or spatula until fully incorporated, breaking up any chunks of rice.

 12. Add back crispy tofu and eggs along with frozen peas.
-Stir for 1 minute, then pour in sauce.
+Stir fry for 1 minute over medium heat, then pour in sauce.

 13. Stir until sauce is incorporated and peas are cooked, about 1-2 more minutes.